openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

 deprecated.
 To deploy Ceph in containers use `ceph-ansible`, for which only a containerized Ceph deployment is possible.
 It is not possible to deploy a containerized Ceph with `puppet-ceph`.

+TripleO Wallaby can deploy Ceph Pacific with ceph-ansible though Wallaby is the last planned release with ceph-ansible integration.
+Wallaby is also able to deploy a full Ceph RBD cluster using cephadm in place of ceph-ansible as described in :doc:`cephadm`.
+TripleO's cephadm integration does not yet support deploying Ceph services like RGW, MDS, and Dashboard.

 To deploy with Ceph include either of the appropriate environment files.
 For puppet-ceph use "environments/puppet-ceph.yaml"